 - BRD and the MDGs & SDGs

 - Millennium Development Goals (MDGs)

-- All the programs and projects implemented by the BRD is contributed toward achieving the target towards MDGs in Afghanistan, specifically words the following goals;
+- All the programs and projects implemented by the BRD contribute toward achieving the MDGs in Afghanistan, specifically concerning the following goals;

 - MDG 1 Eradicate Extreme Hunger